 Article 8: Classes of Shares

-When a preferred stock is converted into a common stock, Article 10-3 (the date on which the new stock is allocated) shall apply to the dividend of profits to the shares issued on the conversion.
+⑨ When the preferred stock is converted into a common stock, Article 10-3 (the date on which the new stock is allocated) shall apply to the dividend of profits to the shares issued on the conversion.

-The class of shares to be issued by the Company shall be in registered form.
+The total number of shares to be issued by the Company at the time of incorporation shall be 10,000 shares (at a per-share price of 5,000 Won).

 Article 9-2: The Electronic Registration

 The Company should electronically register stocks on the electronic register of the electronic registry pursuant to Article 2, Subparagraph 1 of the Act on Electronic Registration of Stocks, Bonds, etc. However, this may not apply to stocks, etc. where the company does not bear the obligation to register pursuant to Acts and subordinate statutes.

 ① The shareholders of the Company shall have the right to receive the allocation of new shares in proportion to the number of shares owned by them when issuing new shares.